IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 3. Update the service table in the `README.md` file to add an entry for the new service.

-4. Update `scripts/typedoc/generate_typedoc.sh` to add the new service to the `typedoc` command.

-5. Update `.gitignore` to add an entry for your service to the `service-specific tsc outputs`, like this:
+4. Update `.gitignore` to add an entry for your service to the `service-specific tsc outputs`, like this:
 ```
 # service-specific tsc outputs (js files)
 my-service/*.js